hturayam11/hturayam11/README.md

 # Welcome to my Github
-- 👋 Hi, I’m Maya (HQ)
+** 👋 Hi, I’m Maya (HQ)**
 - 👀 I’m interested in All things art!
 - 🌱 I’m currently learning ...
-HTML
+HTML and CSS
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me Email: mayamontague4@gmail.comm
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am the Founder and CEO of Hustle Queen Productions